RobWiederstein/dockerml/README.md

 # Acknowledgements

-Many thanks to the following people and projects that made this possible:
+Many thanks to the following people, companies, and projects that made this possible:

 - Will Landau, author of the `targets` package.
 His Github profile is [here](https://github.com/wlandau/).
-Eli Lilly Inc. deserves some recognition as well.
+Eli Lilly Inc. deserves recognition as well.

 - Joel Nitta, a researcher of ferns and educator on reproducibility.
 His GitHub profile can be found [here](https://github.com/joelnitta).